ericsson-iap/python-sample-app/README.md

 > If you do not have this access, **please do not proceed.**

 >**Note:**
-If you need help accessing the EIAP Ecosystem,contact support at this **email address:** intelligent.automation.platform@ericsson.com
+If you need help accessing the EIAP Ecosystem, contact support at this **email address:** intelligent.automation.platform@ericsson.com

 ## Introduction